What is Potassium Hydroxide?

 In what country is this KOH manufactured?

-Our Potassium Hydroxide is manufactured in North America.
+Our Potassium Hydroxide is manufactured in South Korea or the USA.